Welcome to our #WritersByNight Teachers’ Club!

 There are three rules for writing.
 Unfortunately, no one knows what they are -Somerset Maugham

-At the beginning of each month, we will send out a #WritersByNight post to our email subscribers (you can subscribe at the bottom of this page).
-Once your writing is ready, all you need to do is leave a link to your writing in the comment section and leave a comment for another writer.
+At the beginning of each month, we will send out a #WritersByNight reminder to our email subscribers (you can subscribe at the bottom of this page).
+Once your writing is ready, visit our #WritersByNight website, post your writing, and leave a comment for another writer.
 The writing can be anything – fiction, non-fiction, personal narrative or poetry.
 It can even be as little as a dribble (20 words long).

 How Do I Start?